rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 details.
 If you enable log delivery to your Cloud Files account, standard charges for Cloud Files apply.
 Additionally, standard charges apply for additional (unique) virtual IP addresses per load balancer.

-#### What is a Cloud Load Balancer?

-Your business's website, applications, and web-based workloads depend on high availability.
-Rackspace [Cloud Load Balancers](http://www.rackspace.com/cloud/load-balancing/) enable you to quickly balance the workload of multiple Cloud Servers for optimal traffic management and maximum failover protection.
-Load balancers distribute workloads across two or more servers, network links, and other resources to maximize throughput, minimize response time, and avoid network overload.

 #### What are the requirements for using SSL Termination?